’The Social Network’ At 10: Looking Back At The Creation Of A Monster

 The Social Network, written by Aaron Sorkin and directed by David Fincher, winner of best adapted screenplay, editing, and score at the 2011 Oscars, turns 10 years old on October 1st.
+10 years seems short in film years, but a lifetime in social media years.
 If movies haven’t changed much in that time, Facebook certainly has.

-It’s impossible to separate The Social Network from the social media milieu it depicts and in which it was created, a story about a group of inventors that is fundamentally tied to our shifting view of what they invented.
+It’s impossible to separate The Social Network from the social media milieu it depicts, and in which it was created, a story about a group of inventors that is fundamentally tied to our shifting view of what they invented.
 In 2010, Facebook wasn’t that far removed from its founding (in 2003), and its mission statement hadn’t evolved all that much.
 It was still, in the view of the general public, a place where one shared pictures and relationship statuses, posted thoughts and chatted, doing more or less what the site had originally intended: making and maintaining connections, lubricating the social networking process.

-To watch The Social Network‘s most memorable trailer, the one with the Scala & Kolacny Brothers women’s choir singing Radiohead’s “Creep,” which (arguably kickstarted the craze for trailers set to slowed-down dramatic covers) it’s striking how much it looks like a contemporary ad for Facebook:
+Watching The Social Network‘s most memorable trailer now, the one with the Scala & Kolacny Brothers women’s choir singing Radiohead’s “Creep,” which (arguably kickstarted the craze for trailers set to slowed-down dramatic covers) it’s striking how much it looks like a contemporary ad for Facebook:

 Punk.
 Genius.
 Prophet.
 Traitor.
 Billionaire.